charanzrapeti/eslab-task2/docs/source/task_sheet.md

 ##### When presenting a plot or a figure

-- Carefully decide, what you intend to show/highlight/demonstrate with the figure
+- Carefully decide what you intend to show/highlight/demonstrate with the figure
 - Introduce the figure with direct referencing in the text (e.g., Figure 1 shows …)
 - Center the figure horizontally
 - Label the figure